Skip to content

 English Section Scoring

-ACT English has 75 questions, so it often feels like a speed-and-accuracy section.
+Current ACT English has 50 questions, so it often feels like a speed-and-accuracy section.
 Many questions test grammar and usage, but not in a purely memorization way.
 You also need to make rhetorical choices, decide sentence flow, and choose the clearest expression in context.
 Students who read quickly but skip details can lose easy points.
 Students who overthink each item can run out of time.

-English improvement is often one of the fastest ways to raise composite because repeated grammar patterns appear across practice sets.
+English improvement is often one of the fastest ways to raise Composite because repeated grammar patterns appear across practice sets.
 If you keep missing punctuation rules, pronoun clarity, and sentence structure questions, a focused drill cycle can produce steady gains in a short period.

 A practical scoring strategy is to classify misses by type.
 Do you lose points mostly on commas and semicolons?
 Or on concision and redundancy?
 Or on transition words?
 Once patterns are clear, your study plan becomes concrete: for example, 30 punctuation questions, 20 transition questions, and one timed mini section every other day.